Promoting Nancy’s photography and educating the public about nature, photography, and God

 Wood Preparation

-There are plenty of articles covering this part of the process, and I saw no way to improve them, so you can check that out for yourself.
+There are plenty of articles covering this part of the process, and I saw no way to improve them.
 There were no nails or other hardware in these pickets, so I just scrubbed the wood hard a couple of times with a good stiff brush and a solution of Simple Green and water.
 I was a little concerned about whether they would make it through that process.
 But if they couldn’t, I probably shouldn’t use them on this project anyway.
 They made it with only minimal losses.
 After they dried, I coated them with Minwax Polycrylic Clear Matte, a water-based protective finish, just following the directions.

 To see the Note click here.To hide the Note click here.